tushar239/SpringRestExample/readme_transaction.txt

                                         Tx2 - rollback;

         A dirty read (aka uncommitted dependency) occurs when a tx1 is allowed to read data from a row that has been modified by another running transaction (tx2) and not yet committed.
-        No need to lock thr row where id=1.
+        No need to lock the row where id=1.
 Simply, setting isolation_level=READ_COMMITTED will prevent tx1 from reading uncommited changes from tx2.

     Repeatable reads -